Riei-Joaquim/VotingProtocol/README.md

   -   secrets
   -   setuptools

-- Testado utilizando Enviroment Anaconda com Python 3.8.5
+- Tested using Anaconda Environment with Python 3.8.5

-## Executando o Servidor:
+## Running the Server:
-Execute o código exemplo da chamada ao servidor do protocolo ```testServer.py ``` no terminal, para mais detalhes da operação consulte a documentação.
+Run the sample code of the ```testServer.py ``` protocol server call in the terminal, for more details of the operation see the documentation.
-## Executando o Cliente:
+## Running the Client:
-Execute o código exemplo da chamada ao cliente do protocolo ```testClient.py ``` no terminal, para mais detalhes da operação consulte a documentação.
+Run the sample code of the  ```testClient.py ``` protocol server call in the terminal, for more details of the operation see the documentation.